004: Current Sensor 200A/8AWG

-Each PL sensor is thoroughly bench tested using MAUCH’s rigorous process.
+Each Sensor Board is thoroughly bench tested using MAUCH’s rigorous process.
 The final QC is a setup with a flight controller (Pixhawk 2.1) and connected to Mission Planner to check the current and voltage calibration values.

-Do you know any other manufacturer who uses an actual flight controller to test the calibration values of a power module?
+Do you know any other manufacturer who uses an actual flight controller to test the calibration values of power modules?

 Sensor Hub X8 test bench, including Pixhawk 2.1, Power-Cube and 8x sensors

-If using a battery up to 7S, you can close the solder bridge on the PL sensor to achieve more precise measurements at those lower voltages.
+If using a battery up to 7S, you can close the solder bridge on the Sensor Board to achieve more precise measurements at those lower voltages.
 In this case, use a voltage divider value of 10.0 (the measurement will be fairly accurate) or perform the voltage calibration procedure for ArduPilot.